abdullahbodur/dream-case-study/README.md

 Add brief explanation of how you organized your implementation and the choices you made in terms of design while solving problems

+### Redis Methodology
+With redis methodology, microservice is capable of holding high throughput and decreased latency on related features
+#### Hot Waiting Room for New Tournament Groups

+#### Live Ranking Mechanism.

+#### Updated Level Details with Redis.

 ### TODO
 - [x] Create a simple spring boot application that creates table in the database
 - [ ] Add custom exception handling